-Irina Vasilchenko focuses on prosecuting complex securities fraud cases on behalf of institutional investors.
+Irina Vasilchenko is a partner in the New York office of Labaton Sucharow LLP.
+Irina focuses on prosecuting complex securities fraud cases on behalf of institutional investors.

 Prior to joining Labaton Sucharow, Irina was an associate in the general litigation practice group at Ropes & Gray LLP, where she focused on securities litigation.

-Irina received a J.D., magna cum laude, from Boston University School of Law, where she was an editor of the Boston University Law Review and was the G. Joseph Tauro Distinguished Scholar (2005), the Paul L. Liacos Distinguished Scholar (2006), and the Edward F. Hennessey Scholar (2007).
-Irina earned a B.A. in Comparative Literature with Distinction, summa cum laude and Phi Beta Kappa, from Yale University.
+Irina earned her Juris Doctor, magna cum laude, from Boston University School of Law, where she was an editor of the Boston University Law Review and was the G. Joseph Tauro Distinguished Scholar (2005), the Paul L. Liacos Distinguished Scholar (2006), and the Edward F. Hennessey Scholar (2007).
+Irina received her bachelor's degree, summa cum laude and Phi Beta Kappa, from Yale University.